-Our study is an initial attempt to compare pricing models in the absence of mispricing.
-Seeking to do so with refinements that potentially offer more power seems a worthy research objective for asset pricing.
-Of course, another worthy objective is continuing to build models that better describe expected returns, whether or not the actual equilibrium determining those expected returns includes mispricing.
+Of course, another worthy and parallel objective for research in asset pricing is to continue building models that better describe actual expected returns, whether or not the prices determining those expected returns include mispricing.
 Although such models may be less useful for gauging the extent of market inefficiencies or understanding risk premia, they can be otherwise useful, such as in designing investment strategies.